 Technical Task Force (TTF): chaired by Gaël Weidmann (France), it aims at developing technical specifications and Common Testing Methodologies for different categories of security equipment.
 The TTF provides technical expertise in support of the ECAC Common Evaluation Process (CEP) of security equipment and serves as a forum to exchange recent developments in aviation security technology.

-Training Task Force (TrTF): The role of this group is to develop guidance material and best practice for Member States on training in aviation security, as well as best practices for selection and assessment of security personnel.
+Training Task Force (TrTF): chaired by Nina Smith (United Kingdom), the role of this group is to develop guidance material and best practice for Member States on training in aviation security, as well as best practices for selection and assessment of security personnel.

 The following operational programmes represent the core of ECAC's security activities and are conducted for the benefit of ECAC 44 Member States.